 Why study TECSOL at NZLC?

-NZLC TECSOL is an intensive 5 week in 2020/6 week in 2021 teacher training course for non-native English speakers where students study both the theory and practice of English language teaching to children aged between 6 and 12 years old.
+NZLC TECSOL is an intensive 6 week teacher training course for non-native English speakers where students study both the theory and practice of English language teaching to children aged between 6 and 12 years old.
 This NZQA approved course is based on best practice in communicative language teaching and includes peer teaching as well as a visit to a local primary school.
 It also prepares students for the TKT Young Learners module awarded by Cambridge English Teaching Qualifications.
 The course is suitable for people who would like to teach English but have not started yet or who are already teaching and would like a formal qualification.

 • Taught by highly experienced and qualified teacher trainers.

 • NZQA Level 4 approved course completion certificate.

 • 5 peer-teaching sessions with written and oral feedback and 3 assessed written tasks and homework.

 • Performance reports from trainers and supported study time.

 • Work placement / work experience support provided and opportunities to work as a teacher aide at NZLC.